Problem Package Format

 This directory must contain one file per language, for at least one language, named solution.<language>.<filetype>.
 Language is given the same way as for problem statements.
 Optionally, the language code can be left out; the default is then English (en).
 The set of languages used can be different from what was used for the problem statement.
 Filetype can be either .tex for LaTeX files, .md for Markdown, or .pdf for PDF.

-Auxiliary files needed by the solution description files must all be in solution/. solution.<language>.<filetype> should reference auxiliary files as if the working directory is solution/.
+Auxiliary files needed exclusively by the solution description files should all be in solution/. solution.<language>.<filetype> should reference auxiliary files as if the working directory is solution/.
+Additionally, all images in statement/ can also be referenced as if the working directory is statement/.
+Note that if a file with the same name exists in both statement/ and solution/, only the one in solution/ can be referenced.

 Exactly how the solution description is used is up to the user or tooling.